Build a CRM in Airtable with Email Integration

 Tips

-- Save selectively -- Don't save every email.
-Focus on important communications that you'll need to reference.
+Save selectively.
+Don't log every email — focus on important communications you'll need to reference.

-- Use linked records -- Linking emails to contacts gives you a full communication history on every contact record.
+Use linked records.
+Linking emails to contacts gives you a full communication history on every contact record.
+That's what makes this a CRM and not just a table of emails.

-- Review weekly -- Scan your kanban view weekly to update stages and follow up on stale leads.
+Review weekly.
+Scan your kanban view to update stages and follow up on stale leads.

-- Build an interface -- Use Airtable Interfaces to create a clean CRM dashboard that hides the complexity of the underlying tables.
+Build an interface.
+Airtable Interfaces let you create a clean CRM dashboard that hides the complexity of the underlying tables — useful if your team finds raw Airtable overwhelming.

-- Add context -- When saving via the add-on, add a quick note about next steps or key points in the Notes field.
+Add context when saving.
+When saving via the add-on, add a quick note about next steps or key points in the Notes field.

 Get Started